 Spiking glucose is not good for clotting.

-When you have high insulin levels, your risk goes up.
+When you have high Fat Storing Hormone levels, your risk goes up.

 This stress hormone is linked to a higher risk of clotting.